What to Expect

 At the beginning of the consultation, we’ll go over and sign a consent form.
 Then, we’ll review information about your and your baby’s health history, how things are going, and your goals for both the consultation and long term.
 This helps your consultant advise and support you.

-In most cases, we’ll weigh your baby on a high accuracy neonatal scale set up right by you.
+In many cases, we’ll weigh your baby on a high accuracy neonatal scale set up right by you.
 If you want or need a “naked weight” we can strip baby down and get a weight, then put on a diaper for skin-to-skin nursing or anything else you want baby to wear while nursing, and weigh baby once more.
 After your baby nurses, we may weigh after the first side, and then again at the end of the feeding.
 This allows us to see how much baby is transferring, and their total weight at the end of the session.
 A naked weight can also be done at the end if baby is too hungry to wait, or skipped entirely if transfer and weigh gain are not part of your reason for a lactation consult.

 During the feeding, your IBCLC will have you show what you’ve been doing and then offer advice.
-This can include suggestions for positioning that will maximize the comfort, intuition, and reflexes of both you and your baby, assistance with baby’s latch and observation and assessment of the entire breastfeeding session.
+This can include suggestions for positioning that will maximize the comfort, intuition, and reflexes of both you and your baby, assistance with baby’s latch and observation and assessment of the entire feeding session.
 Your IBCLC will ask questions and chart notes as needed.
 You’re welcome to ask questions throughout your consultation.

-We will discuss the basis of your nursing challenges and identify solutions that will work for your family.
+We will discuss the basis of your feeding challenges and identify solutions that will work for your family.
 Together we’ll discuss and create an individually tailored care plan, that includes clinical recommendations and next steps.
 You will be provided with a care plan, relevant information, resources, and referrals by email shortly after the consult so that you’ll have everything in writing to refer to as needed.
 At the end of the consultation, you’ll plan when to check-in with each other again.

 After your appointment

 After the consult, your IBCLC will write and send a report to your and your baby’s health care providers to support collaborative care for your family.
 At your convenience on our designated check-in date, we’ll connect by phone or email to see how your family is doing and how else we can support you.
-You’re welcome to call and/or email at any point for additional information and support until your initial breastfeeding issues are resolved.
+You’re welcome to call and/or email at any point for additional information and support until your initial challenges are resolved.

 Not every client will want or need a follow-up lactation consultation, but for those who do we offer a shortened and reduced cost option.
 Since we will already have all the necessary background information we can focus on your next steps, new questions, or current concerns.
 These visits are generally about an hour and are spent reviewing progress from our last consult, addressing your needs, and creating an updated care plan.
 Phone and email follow-up is again included until your original issue is resolved.